gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 * weight (e.g. 375g vs 625g cereals)
 * format (e.g. yogurt packs 4x125g vs 8x125g)

-To ensure comparability:

-> *“Products with different packaging sizes were normalized using price per unit (€/kg or €/L) to ensure comparability.”*

-Additionally:

-> *“Products were grouped into approximate weight categories (e.g. ~500g) and normalized using price per unit to ensure consistency.”*
+To ensure comparability, products with different packaging sizes were normalized using price per unit (€/kg or €/L).
+Additionally, products were grouped into approximate weight categories (e.g. ~500g) and normalized using price per unit to ensure consistency.

 ### 🥚 Controlling for Product Characteristics

-In cases where product characteristics significantly affect price (e.g. egg size), a stricter approach was applied:

-> *“I controlled for product size differences by segmenting eggs into size categories rather than aggregating them.”*
+In cases where product characteristics significantly affect price (e.g. egg size), a stricter approach was applied: I controlled for product size differences by segmenting eggs into size categories rather than aggregating them.
 This ensured that comparisons remained structurally valid.

 ### 📊 Key Performance Indicators (KPIs)